-- If the isAccessAllowed ASI returns a noSuchView, noAccessEntry, or noGroupName error, processing of the management operation is halted, a PDU value is constructed using the values from the originally received PDU, but replacing the error_status with an authorizationError code, and error_index value of 0, and control is passed to step (6) below. - If the isAccessAllowed ASI returns an otherError, processing of the management operation is halted, a different PDU value is constructed using the values from the originally received PDU, but replacing the error_status with a genError code, and control is passed to step (6) below. - If the isAccessAllowed ASI returns a noSuchContext error, processing of the management operation is halted, no result PDU is generated, the snmpUnknownContexts counter is incremented, and control is passed to step (6) below. - If the context named by the contextName parameter is unavailable, processing of the management operation is halted, no result PDU is generated, the snmpUnavailableContexts counter is incremented, and control is passed to step (6) below. - (6) The Dispatcher is called to generate a response or report message.
+- If the isAccessAllowed ASI returns a noSuchView, noAccessEntry, or noGroupName error, processing of the management operation is halted, a PDU value is constructed using the values from the originally received PDU, but replacing the error-status with an authorizationError code, and error-index value of 0, and control is passed to step (6) below. - If the isAccessAllowed ASI returns an otherError, processing of the management operation is halted, a different PDU value is constructed using the values from the originally received PDU, but replacing the error-status with a genError code and the error-index with the index of the failed variable binding, and control is passed to step (6) below. - If the isAccessAllowed ASI returns a noSuchContext error, processing of the management operation is halted, no result PDU is generated, the snmpUnknownContexts counter is incremented, and control is passed to step (6) below for generation of a report message. - If the context named by the contextName parameter is unavailable, processing of the management operation is halted, no result PDU is generated, the snmpUnavailableContexts counter is incremented, and control is passed to step (6) below for generation of a report message. - (6) The Dispatcher is called to generate a response or report message.
 The abstract service interface is:

-'''

 returnResponsePdu(

-IN messageProcessingModel -- typically, SNMP version
+IN messageProcessingModel typically, SNMP version

-IN securityModel -- Security Model in use
+IN securityModel Security Model in use

-IN securityName -- on behalf of this principal
+IN securityName on behalf of this principal

-IN securityLevel -- same as on incoming request
+IN securityLevel same as on incoming request

-IN contextEngineID -- data from/in this SNMP entity
+IN contextEngineID data from/at this SNMP entity

-IN contextName

--- data from/in this context
+IN contextName data from/in this context

-pduVersion

-IN

--- the version of the PDU
+IN pduVersion the version of the PDU

--- SNMP Protocol Data Unit
+IN PDU SNMP Protocol Data Unit

-IN

-PDU

-TN

-maxSizeResponseScopedPDU -- maximum size of the Response PDU
+IN maxSizeResponseScopedPDU maximum size of the Response PDU

-TN

-stateReference -- reference to state information
+IN stateReference reference to state information

--- as presented with the request
+as presented with the request

-statusInformation

--- success or errorIndication
+IN statusInformation success or errorIndication

--- error counter OID/value if error
+) error counter OID/value if error

-'''